 Theming

-The SDK ships with light, dark, and a denser-spacing variant out of the box.
-Plugin frontends adopt all three automatically by using design tokens.
+The SDK ships with light/dark theme support, table-density settings, and palette tokens out of the box.
+Plugin frontends adopt the active look automatically when they use the SDK style bundle and design tokens.
 This page covers what theming options exist, how to override them, and the accessibility guarantees you inherit.

 Light, dark, system